hartnetl/the-sealiest-game-you-will-play-today/README.md

 ### 2.4 Skeleton

-The game has a very simple, easy-to-follow layout.
+The game has a very simple, easy-to-follow layout with only two pages.
 The background changes to match the scenario being displayed.

+Wireframes were designed for [mobile](assets/readme-files/mobile.png), [tablet](assets/readme-files/tablet.png) and [desktop](assets/readme-files/desktop.png).

 ### 2.5 Surface